virgo1003/odin-recipes/README.md

-"This project build a basic recipe website.
+This project build a basic recipe website.

-The website consist of a main index page which  have links to a few recipes."
+The website consist of a main index page which  have links to a few recipes.